-Note: I don't recommend substituting dried ginger in this recipe because it will not produce the same results.
-The freshness and fragrance of fresh ginger is important for the sauce.
+- I don't recommend substituting ground ginger in this recipe, the flavor and fragrance of freshly grated ginger root is great in this sauce.

 How to make it:

-Step 2.
-Cook shrimp in a non-stick or cast iron pan on medium-high heat.
+- Cook shrimp in a pan.
 Transfer to a large bowl.

 Full Printable Recipe